 Then along the other…

 And pop out the section of flesh.
-Repeat that step for the second section.
+Repeat that step for the second section of the grapefruit.
 Now you have enough room to get a rhythm going.

 Slide your knife along one side of the section, and instead of lifting your knife and going along the other edge, you can just turn your knife and go back up the membrane instead of down.
 This is faster than lifting your knife out each time.